The last hurricane

 Hurricane Georges is smaller than Bonnie, the hurricane that NASA and its partners closely studied earlier this season, but is still quite deadly.

 Right: Georges as seen shortly after midnight by the Advanced High Resolution Radiometer on board the NOAA-14 polar-orbit weather satellite.
-(Links to 874x980-pixel, 203KB GIF.
-Courtesy of the Ocean Remote Sensing Group at the Applied Physics Laboratory, The Johns Hopkins University, Laurel, Md.)
+(Links to Ocean Remote Sensing Group at the Applied Physics Laboratory, The Johns Hopkins University, Laurel, Md.).
+Courtesy of the

 The ER-2 and DC-8 should arrive at Hurricane Georges in the St. Croix area at about 1 p.m.
 EDT.
 Plans call for the two aircraft to rendezvous with one of the NOAA WP-3D aircraft for a joint study of the eye wall where the winds are the strongest.